What Are Three Types Of Radioactivity

 Characteristics of Alpha Particles

 Alpha particles are relatively heavy and carry a positive charge.
 This gives them a strong ability to ionize matter, meaning they can knock electrons off atoms as they pass through a substance.
-However, this also means they have a short range and can be easily stopped by a sheet of paper or even a few centimeters of air.
+Even so, this also means they have a short range and can be easily stopped by a sheet of paper or even a few centimeters of air.

 Alpha particles typically have energies in the range of 4 to 9 MeV (million electron volts).
 This energy is released as kinetic energy of the alpha particle and the recoiling daughter nucleus.
 The exact energy depends on the specific decay process and the energy levels of the parent and daughter nuclei.